emirhanoguz0/Programming-Exercises-and-LeetCode/Exercises/Programming exercises for Python 3.md

 Define a function that can accept an integer number as input and print the "It is an even number" if the number is even, otherwise print "It is an odd number".

 Hints: Use % operator to check if a number is even or odd.

+## Question 30
+Define a function which can generate a dictionary where the keys are numbers between 1 and 20 (both included) and the values are square of keys.
+The function should just print the values only.

+Hints: Use dict[key]=value pattern to put entry into a dictionary.
+Use ** operator to get power of a number.
+Use range() for loops.
+Use keys() to iterate keys in the dictionary.
+Also we can use item() to get key/value pairs.